1. WHAT INFORMATION DO WE COLLECT AND FOR WHAT PURPOSE?

 We may also share information with others in an aggregated or otherwise anonymized form that does not reasonably identify you directly as an individual.

-- LEGAL BASIS FOR PROCESSING IN THE EU
+4. LEGAL BASIS FOR PROCESSING IN THE Eea, UK, and Switzerland

-In the EU, the purposes for which we process your personal data are:
+In the European Economic Area (“EEA”), UK, and Switzerland, the purposes for which we process your personal data are:

 1) the provision of personal data by you may be necessary for the performance of any contractual relationship we have with you;

 2) where it is necessary for compliance with our legal obligations laid down by EU law;

 3) where in our legitimate interests (provided these are not overridden by your interests and fundamental rights and freedoms – this includes our own legitimate interests and those of other entities and branches in our group of companies) such as: